cpacker/MemGPT/docs/data_sources.md

 ## Loading External Data
 MemGPT supports pre-loading data into archival memory.
 In order to made data accessible to your agent, you must load data in with `memgpt load`, then attach the data source to your agent.
+You can configure where archival memory is stored by configuring the [storage backend](storage.md).

 ### Viewing available data sources
 You can view available data sources with: